 International travel: Bank of America® Travel Rewards Credit Card for Students

-- Earn 1.5 points per $1 on every purchase
+- 1.5 points for every $1 you spend on all purchases

-- 25,000 online bonus points if you make at least $1,000 in purchases in the first 90 days - that can be a $250 statement credit towards travel purchases.
+- 25,000 online bonus points if you make at least $1,000 in purchases in the first 90 days of your account opening

 - Chip and PIN technology for use in international terminals